-Last week I talked about making Hamantaschen (butter jam cookies) featuring Bad Newz jelly from Plymouth Bay Winery.
-This jelly is made from their Raspberry Bay wine and contains bits of dark chocolate (and we all know, raspberry + chocolate = perfect match).
-Not only that, in addition to bringing me the jelly when they went, my older daughter and her husband connected me with Gabrielle Sumner, the winery’s Assistant Manager, who promptly arranged for me to receive a gift of some of their products.
+My daughter and her husband went to Plymouth Bay Winery, and connected me with Gabrielle Sumner, the winery’s Assistant Manager, who promptly arranged for me to receive a gift of some of their products.
 My daughter is such a good promoter for me.

 At home, March 22, 2019